Jonathan India Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.
+- The Royals pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

 - The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

+- Royals pitchers combine to allow 74 total home runs at a clip of 1.1 per game (to rank 14th in the league).

+- Lynch (0-2) takes the mound for the Royals in his fourth start of the season.
+He's put together a 4.41 ERA in 16 1/3 innings pitched, with 17 strikeouts.

-- His last time out came on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering five earned runs while allowing six hits.
+- The lefty's last appearance came on Friday against the Baltimore Orioles, when he threw six innings, surrendering three earned runs while giving up eight hits.

+- The 26-year-old has amassed an ERA of 4.41, with 9.4 strikeouts per nine innings, in three games this season.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.